-For vacation rentals, stay at this one-bedroom apartment in downtown Crested Butte, or this clean and bright one-bedroom suite.
+For vacation rentals, stay at The Alley House or this private guesthouse on Elk, both are in downtown Crested Butte.
 For hotels, stay at the cozy European-style Cristiana Guesthaus, or the Nordic Inn which has a hot tub and is by Crested Butte Ski Resort.

-Where to Eat in Crested Butte: McGill’s for their hearty breakfasts, Secret Stash for perfect pizza in a cool boho setting, awesome pitas at a great price from Pitas in Paradise, inventive pasties from Tin Cup Pasty Co., delicious Indian dishes from Sherpa Cafe, and awesome bagels from Butte Bagels.
+Where to Eat in Crested Butte: McGill’s for their hearty breakfasts, Secret Stash for perfect pizza in a cool boho setting, awesome pitas at a great price from Pitas in Paradise, comforting pub food from Public House, delicious Indian dishes from Sherpa Cafe, and awesome bagels from Butte Bagels.